WelpNathan/welpnathan/README.md

 ### Hi there 👋

-- 📫 How to reach me: https://welpnathan.com/contact
+- 📫 How to reach me: https://welpnathan.com/contact (wip!)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: did you know the moon has moonquakes?!